Esther7171/BurpSuite-Pro-2026-loader/README.md

 ```
 The rest of the process is the same as on Windows.

 ### Setup complete.
-For legal and educational use only.Setup complete.
+For legal and educational use only.

 ---